ctrueden/ctrueden.github.io/_pages/deus/CharPrivateMark.md

 9th|+6|+4|+4|+3|Precognitive Perception|+5|+3
 10th|+7|+5|+5|+3|Eyes of Discord|+5|+3||

-__Weak Illusions:__ As an active [http://www.d20srd.org/srd/naturalSpecialAbilities.htm#gazeAttacks|gaze attack], the Champion can force a visual illusion on a biological creature with eyes.
+__Weak Illusions:__ As an active [gaze attack](http://www.d20srd.org/srd/naturalSpecialAbilities.htm#gazeAttacks), the Champion can force a visual illusion on a biological creature with eyes.
 This illusion can be anything occupying a space of up to 15 feet in size (width + height + depth).
 It lasts for 1d6 rounds, and must remain within 50 feet of the target at all times.
 Each round the Champion is within 100 feet of the target, he may concentrate (a move-equivalent action) to manipulate the illusion -- otherwise it remains static (motionless).
 The intended target receives a Will save (DC 10 + Champion's Wisdom modifier) to avoid being affected.
 Only one creature may be affected at a time.
 Lastly, maintaining an illusion is taxing for the Champion, costing 2 vitality points per round.
 The Champion's eyes glow green whenever he attempts to use this power, and while it is active.

 __Slow Perception:__ As a free action, the Champion can enter a state of improved consciousness, improving his perceptions.
 His metabolism quickens, with time seeming to slow around him.
 While in this state, the Champion receives a +4 bonus to his Wisdom score, as well as an insight bonus to attacks and Defense equal to his improved Wisdom modifier.
 However, entering this state costs the Champion 5 vitality points, plus 3 vitality points per round beyond the first.
 The Champion's eyes glow blue while this ability is active.

 __Illusion Perception:__ While in his state of improved consciousness, the Champion is now entitled to a Mysticraft check (DC 15 + spell level) for each aura to determine its sphere or school.
 In addition, if he recognizes an Illusion aura, he is automatically sees through that illusion and is immune to its effects.
 These checks happen automatically as soon as the Champion can see each aura, and are not actions.

 __Multiple Illusions:__ The Champion's illusions are more potent.
-As a single active [http://www.d20srd.org/srd/naturalSpecialAbilities.htm#gazeAttacks|gaze attack], he may now affect a number of creatures equal to his Champion level simultaneously, and he may create a number of illusions (size 15 each) equal to his Champion level.
+As a single active [gaze attack](http://www.d20srd.org/srd/naturalSpecialAbilities.htm#gazeAttacks), he may now affect a number of creatures equal to his Champion level simultaneously, and he may create a number of illusions (size 15 each) equal to his Champion level.
 Each creature is entitled to a Will save (DC 15 + Champion's Wisdom modifier), and all creatures affected see the same illusions (they cannot be individually tailored).
 The duration of the illusions increases to 2d4 rounds.
 Maintaining multiple illusions or affecting multiple targets is difficult -- it costs the Champion a number of vitality per round equal to the number of illusions created or the number of targets affected, whichever is higher.
 The Champion's eyes still glow green but also have flecks of white laced across them as well.

-__Aura Perception:__ While in his state of improved consciousness, the Champion now perceives magical auras as though affected by the [http://www.d20srd.org/srd/spells/arcaneSight.htm|arcane sight] ability, except that he cannot discern the school of an aura (only power and location).
+__Aura Perception:__ While in his state of improved consciousness, the Champion now perceives magical auras as though affected by the [arcane sight](http://www.d20srd.org/srd/spells/arcaneSight.htm) ability, except that he cannot discern the school of an aura (only power and location).

 __Powerful Illusions:__ The Champion has learned to affect nonliving creatures (such as androids and golems) that can perceive his eyes in some manner.
 However, only one such creature may be affected at a time, as doing so is more difficult.
 Also, his illusions now persist for 3d4 rounds.